 The City of Santa Fe Arts Commission, in a concerted effort to expand services to the local arts community, welcomes artists and artisans of all media to participate in the exhibits and programming of the Community Gallery.

-The Community Gallery features themed exhibitions that run for two to three month intervals and display the full breadth and depth of the art produced by local artists and artisans in Santa Fe and New Mexico.
-Themed exhibitions ensure that both contemporary and traditional work in all media are shown, creating more varied, interesting and vital exhibits.
+The Community Gallery features themed exhibitions that run for two to three-month intervals and display the full breadth and depth of the art produced by local artists and artisans in Santa Fe and New Mexico.
+Themed exhibitions ensure that contemporary and traditional work in all media is shown, creating more varied, interesting, and vital exhibits.

-Calls for Artists for upcoming exhibits are posted here on the Gallery's webpages with a description of the exhibit theme, deadline for applying, and instructions on how to apply.
-New calls are also sent out by email to those artists who have signed up for email notice.
-You may subscribe to our email notices about Calls for Artists, new exhibit openings, public art and other artist opportunities by clicking HERE.
+Calls for Artists for upcoming exhibits are posted here on the Gallery's web pages with a description of the exhibit theme, the deadline for applying, and instructions on how to apply.
+New calls are also sent out by email to those artists who have signed up for email notices.
+By clicking here, you may subscribe to our email notices about Calls for Artists, new exhibit openings, public art, and other artist opportunities.